fweiss/presto/CHATGPT.md

 Once the VR scene is displayed, the user can interact with it using a VR headset or their mouse and keyboard.

 It's important to note that this is a complex task, and would require a significant amount of development and integration work.
 You would need a team of experts in web development, machine learning, and A-Frame JS to successfully implement this.
 It would be an ambitious project to undertake, but it could be an innovative solution for creating VR experiences.

+## A dialogue for VR
+- create a web page using aframe js that has a red cube
+- add a ground plane
+- add a skybox
+- add a skybox image (directs to textures.com)